piky/devstack/doc/source/index.rst

 (standard logins to cloud images such as "ubuntu" or "cloud-user" are usually fine).

-You can quickly create a separate `stack` user to run DevStack by:
+You can quickly create a separate `stack` user to run DevStack with:

 ::